JescelJames/note-taker/README.md

 3. Heroku app creation and deployment.
 4. Using Insomnia Core to process server request.
 5. That const PORT = process.env.PORT || 3000 essentially creates a fallback to run the server.
-6. That once I make change in my code, run it, then add/commit.
-This seems to help me map in my head where I am at.
-Small chunking helps me a lot more than adding more lines of code before committing.
+6. .get and .post methods
-7. To write the code in big picture first, before diving in.
+7. Fallback routes is helpful for users.
-8. Psuedocoding helps, but I need more practice on it.
-I understand the value, but I struggle to implement it.
+8. That InsomniaCore cannot do the same behavior as the browser and vice versa.

 ## Code Description
-This code can be accessed in terminal by running index.js file. type: node index.js in terminal and prompts will appear to create a logo.svg file.
-Run the logo.svg file in browser to see the result.
+This code can be accessed in terminal by typing: node server in terminal.

 ## Installation Instructions